-- all the relevant evidence is not contained in a single trial; - patients participating in trials do not represent the typical patients likely to use the technology in Singapore; - intermediate outcome measures are used rather than effect on health-related quality of life and survival: - relevant comparators have not been used or trials do not include evidence on relevant populations; - clinical trial design includes crossover (treatment switching) that would not occur in clinical practice; and/or - costs and benefits of the intervention and comparator(s) extend beyond the trial followup period.
+- all the relevant evidence is not contained in a single trial; - patients participating in trials do not represent the typical patients likely to use the technology in Singapore; - intermediate outcome measures are used rather than effect on health-related quality of life and survival; - relevant comparators have not been used or trials do not include evidence on relevant populations; - the clinical trial design includes crossover (treatment switching) that would not occur in clinical practice; and/or - costs and benefits of the intervention and comparator(s) extend beyond the trial followup period.

-Different types of models can be used, the major categories being decision trees, cohort-based state transition (or Markov) models, partitioned survival analysis models and discrete event simulation models.
-The main principle is that a model should be kept as simple as possible while reflecting sufficient clinical reality, and that its internal structure should be consistent with proven or generally accepted relationships between parameters and health states.
+Different types of models can be used, the major categories being decision trees, cohortbased state transition (or Markov) models, partitioned survival analysis models and individuallevel (or microsimulation) models.
+Models should be kept as simple as possible while reflecting sufficient clinical reality, and their internal structure should be consistent with proven or generally accepted relationships between parameters and health states.
 The more complex the model, the less likely it is that sufficient data are available to populate it.
+Key considerations relating to the development of models are summarised below (Sections 6.5.3 and 6.5.4).